top of page

 Keith's creative pursuits have included re-imagining multiple everyday objects, including, for example, designing lines of sculptural tables, lighting systems, and clocks.

-Also, a very prominent focus for Keith has been inventing and patenting a means of displaying large-scale segmented art.
+Also, a prominent focus for Keith has been inventing and patenting a means of displaying large-scale segmented art.
 This versatile art presentation platform has given rise to numerous additional products.
 (Details below)

 ProfEngVisible